bravenewdude/bravenewdude.github.com/_posts/2013-01-10-processing-taq-data.md

-This creates a file **outstanding.csv** with the number of shares outstanding on each date for each stock
+This creates a file **outstanding.csv** with the number of shares outstanding on each date for each stock.
+The first few lines of the file are shown below.

     ,20100517,20100610,20110804,20111013
     A,347930000,347930000,347930000,347930000